wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Here are the configuration settings that installers need to specify:

 1. <strong>Cloud provider region(s)</strong> HCP support, PROTIP: As of this writing, HCP addresses not all countries' GDPR data residency requirements.
+But check back to the HashiCorp websites for additional regions added over time:

    <table border="1" cellpadding="4" cellspacing="0">
    <tr><th> Continent </th><th> <a target="_blank" href="https://developer.hashicorp.com/hcp/docs/hcp/supported-env/aws">AWS</a>